Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-04-01-ma-reflections.md

 I love thinking about design and jump at each (rare) opportunity I get to express this side of myself during my day job.
 Newsletters, presentations, posters, t-shirts, you name it.
 Some of the most enjoyable aspects of this MA have been the exposure to design thinking, colour, typeface, graphics, layout, accessibility, data visualisation, and much more.
 This has been some of the most personally rewarding content for me.

-## I Enjoy Thinking About Soft Skills

-I’m really interested in how we develop interpersonal skills.
-Our discussions have enlightened me about distance education, learner engagement, and communities of inquiry.

 ## I Enjoy Documentation

 Over the course of my career, I have become increasingly aware of how organisations approach documentation.
 This course has taught me about documentation architectures, topic-based writing (Baker 2013), and DITA.
 The practices I have learned in these modules have been some of the most immediately practical content for me.
 I have also learned so much about language and tone, and this MA has given me the freedom to explore how we verbally express ourselves in the workplace.